This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Time is an invaluable resource.
 It gives us space in which to do the things that truly matter to us.

-However in the modern world we spend a lot of it doing things we don’t want to do.
-Part of this is life; we have to take the rubbish out - it’s part of being an adult - but some things we can cut from our life to free up the mental space and literal time to include more things we love doing.
+However, in the modern world, we spend a lot of it doing things we don’t want to do.
+Part of this is life; we have to take the rubbish out—it’s part of being an adult—but there are some things we can cut from our lives to free up mental space and literal time to include more things we love doing.

 One of the best strategies we have for creating more down time is to switch off technology 2 hours before bed every night.
 It creates space for you to reconnect with your partner, take a bath, read a book or process your thoughts from your day.